jedrekp/daycare-catering-bill-generator/README.md

 # Daycare catering bill generator (work in progress)

 ### Web application for generating monthly daycare catering bills, and sending them to parents via email.
-(Java , Maven, Spring boot, Hibernate, Junit5, frontend in Angular 8)
+(Java , Maven, Spring boot, Hibernate, JWT, Junit5, frontend in Angular 8)

 ### How to install (Maven and node.js required):